I am a serious DIY addict and frugal-living master. I have practiced green and frugal living my entire life and love

 Like baking soda and charcoal, coffee grounds absorb foul odors.
 You can use used coffee grounds, but allow it to dry first.
 Place in small bowls in every corner of the basement to absorb any stinky smells.
-The basement might smell like coffee afterwards, but that smell will dissipate.
+The basement might smell like coffee afterward, but that smell will dissipate.
 If you don't want the basement to smell like coffee, just use activated charcoal or baking soda instead.

 How to Prevent Musty Smells

 Get Rid of Darkness and Stagnant Air

 Open a window during dry, cool weather and let sunshine and fresh air through.
 Don't open windows in hot, cold, or rainy weather though.
 The moisture from the air in warm, cold, or wet temperatures will only invite mildew growth.
 If your basement lacks windows and sunlight, get a dehumidifier to control the moisture level.